cosmic-api/cosmic.py/docs/source/models.rst

 primitive types with model classes by implementing :meth:`serialize` as a classmethod.
 These models are never instantiated, they are effectively just namespaces holding two classmethods: :meth:`normalize` and :meth:`serialize`.
-:meth:`normalize` can return any kind of data, as long as :meth:`serialize` accepts it.
+In general, :meth:`serialize` does not validate data, it can assume that its input is in the same format as the output of the corresponding :meth:`normalize` method.

 Simple Builtin Models
 ~~~~~~~~~~~~~~~~~~~~~

-Most JSON schema types are implemented as explained above:
+Most JSON schema types are implemented as explained above.
+Note that all of
+the classes below inherit :meth:`serialize` from
+:class:`~cosmic.models.SimpleSchema`.
+The default implementation of this method
+simply returns the given value.

 .. autoclass:: cosmic.models.IntegerModel
    :members: